cashubtc/nuts/XX.md

 They are ordered by amount (increasing).
 For any given amount, we have Charlie's deterministic outputs first, ordered by _index_ (increasing), and then Alice's similarly ordered.
-For example, if you're distributing a few hundred sats to each party, the first few outputs of the swap are:
+For example, if you're distributing a few hundred sats to each party with a powers-of-10 mint, the last few outputs of the swap are:

 ```
 context    | amount | index

+... preceded by the 10-sat outputs ...
 "receiver" | 100    |     0
 "receiver" | 100    |     1
 "sender"   | 100    |     0
 "sender"   | 100    |     1
-... followed by the 10-sat outputs ...
 ```

 > [!NOTE]